SherG/cool-iron/blog/quality-content.md

 Here are some quotes on high quality content from the guide:
 * "original, accurate, comprehensive, clearly communicated, professionally presented"
 * "High level of Expertise, Authoritativeness, and Trustworthiness . . ."
-(Referred to colloquially as "EAT."
+(This is referred to colloquially as "EAT."
 EAT is determined in context of the purpose of the page.)
-* Quality of a website may also take into account the amount of quality content: "A satisfying amount of high quality MC (main content) . . ."
+* The <em>amount</em> of quality content can also be a factor: "A satisfying amount of high quality MC (main content) . . ."
+(Emphasis ours)
 * Google may take into account website reputation, as inferred (partly) from third-party groups.
 Example: "This is a highly reputable charity <em>according to multiple charity rating organizations</em>."
 (Emphasis ours)

 The functionality on the website is also considered when assessing quality.
 For example, in the case of a shopping cart, is the checkout smooth, simple, intuitive?
 Or is it confusing to the user?
 Is there a clear return/refund policy (if relevant)?
 Is it easy to find what you're looking for?
 Is it easy to discover who the website owner is?